 American and Canadian companies sent goods directly to their largest European market, the UK.
 From the UK, the cleared goods were granted free “euro-domestic” to other key European markets of France, Germany, Italy and Spain.
 The "first port of entry status of the UK" is no longer valid.

 Jet’s customers are actively switching parcel storage and distribution to EU based platforms.

 Jet Worldwide helps Canadian and American companies minimize the impact of Brexit by transferring goods to the European continent to continue to benefit from border free EU access.

 The UK port is the one and only entry point for many American and Canadian businesses setting up their base in Europe.
 Jet helps shippers set up parcel distribution within the EU.

-for information on EU warehousing and border free distribution.
+for information on EU warehousing, in-bond transfer and Eurozone border free distribution.

 Impact to Canadian and American Exporters to the UK

 For businesses doing transacting only in the UK (and not using the UK as a gateway to the EU), it will mostly be business as usual.
 The key concern is around the economic impact from Brexit regardless of the ultimate outcome.
 Economists have been predicting slower economic growth and that the UK economy could be over 5% weaker with the pound expected to fall further against the US dollar.